Say Goodbye to Mommy Guilt

 We have to let go of the garbage, and accept that we are enough — enough NOW, just as we are at this exact moment in time.

-Here is some of my garbage.
+Here is the source of some of my mommy guilt.
 I am so done…

 - Worrying that I didn’t breastfeed my children long enough.
 That I have somehow prevented them from getting into Harvard, or prevented them from reaching their fullest potential.
 Like many (most) moms, I did the best I could.

 - Worrying about the baby books I never finished.
 I would like to think that I will get to them eventually, but I have a sneaking suspicion this might not actually be true.
 My mom never finished my baby book, and look at me!
 I turned out (mostly) fine.

 - Trying to please everyone around me.
 I am responsible for my own happiness, and the happiness of my immediate family.
 And that’s it.